WIX vs WordPress: Which Platform Is Right for Your Website?

 2. Less Scalability

-Wix is better suited for smaller websites.
+Better suited for smaller websites.
 Large, complex sites may outgrow its capabilities.

 3. Template Lock-In